Setting up computing resources

 Setting up a conda environment

 I have created a conda environment for use in this class.
-You can download the YML specification for the environment:
+You can download the YML specification for the environment via the link below (you may need to right-click and then download).

 conda env create -f bebi103.yml